 A debriefing can be an extremely valuable tool for a government contractor.
 Most importantly, debriefings provide offerors a view into the evaluation process and allow a contractor to gain insight into the strengths and weaknesses of their proposals so they can improve future offers, and learn if there is a basis for a potential bid protest.
 However, too often debriefings end up as missed opportunities and leave government contractors confused and frustrated by the process.
 Do not let this happen to you next time.
-Experienced government contracting attorneys Timothy Furin and Robert Ruggieri of Cohen Seglias will share how to get the most out of your debriefing in this webinar for HUBZone Contractors National Council.
+Experienced government contracting attorneys Timothy Furin and Robert Ruggieri of Cohen Seglias shared how to get the most out of your debriefing in this webinar for HUBZone Contractors National Council.

-Key concepts to be covered include:
+Key concepts covered included:

 - When are debriefings required, including debriefings for task order contracts